rhysd/kiro-editor/README.md

 - Resizing terminal window supported.
 Screen size is responsible
 - Highlight more languages (Rust, Go, JavaScript, C++)
-- Modular implementation for each logics such as parsing key inputs, rendering screen, calculating highlight, modifying text buffer (kilo implements everything in one `main.c` with several global variables)
+- Modular implementation for each logics such as parsing key inputs, rendering screen, calculating highlight, modifying text buffer (kilo implements everything in one `kilo.c` with several global variables)

 [Kiro][] aims to support kinds of xterm terminals on Unix-like systems.
 For example Terminal.app,